Taliban in deadly Afghan police base raid

 Taliban launch deadly raid on Afghan police base

-Taliban militants have attacked a police base in northern Afghanistan, killing or wounding 25 police officers and seizing another 31.
+Taliban militants have attacked a police base in northern Afghanistan, killing or wounding 25 police officers and kidnapping 31, officials say.

-The raid took place overnight in the Bilchragh district, Faryab province, a local official told the BBC.
+The raid took place late on Monday in Faryab province, where Taliban and Islamic State militants are fighting government forces.

-He said the fighting lasted five hours before the Islamists were pushed back.

 The attackers were reportedly armed with machine guns and used artillery.

-Both sides had heavy casualties, a local Afghan commander told the BBC.
+The fighting lasted for five hours and both sides had heavy casualties, a local Afghan commander told the BBC.

 - Who are the Taliban?